Slovenia

 Total births

-Slovenia saw 16,985 total births in 2023, a slight decline from 17,625 in 2022.
-The number of births has been decreasing over the last five years, with an average annual figure of 18,335.
-When compared to the 1980s average of 25,598 births, the current total is down by 8,613 births, reflecting a 33.6% drop.
+Slovenia registered 16,985 total births in 2023, marking a slight decrease from the 17,625 births recorded in 2022.
+Looking at the recent trend, total births have been declining over the last five years, with an average of 18,335 births annually.
+When compared to the average annual births during the 1980s, which stood at 25,598, current birth numbers have dropped by 8,613, representing a 33.6% reduction.

 | Year | Births | Year | Births |